-- 13. (1) For the purpose of combating, preventing and suppressing the spread of COVID-19, the Chief Justice may, during the period of lockdown, issue directions in respect of all courts in Namibia. - (2) Directions issued under subregulation (1) must be regarded, and have the effect, as directives issued under regulation 14.
+- 14. (1) For the purpose of combating, preventing and suppressing the spread of COVID-19, the Chief Justice may issue directions in respect of all courts in Namibia. - (2) Directions issued under subregulation (1) must be regarded, and have the effect, as directives issued under regulation 15.